 Diagnosis & Treatment Options

-Kidney stones may be present; patients with gout are at significantly higher risk for kidney stone formation compared with patients without gout
+Kidney stones may be present; customers with gout are at significantly higher risk for kidney stone formation compared with patients without gout

 Laboratory Tests That May Be Ordered